danbourdier/TriHarder/README.md

 ### Backend (React-Redux to backend calls)

 * Before we are able to update our frontend and store we must make calls to communicate with our backend and fetch data
-  1. Before dispatching an action to update our Redux store we make an AJAX request passing in an object containing a `url`(where to send the request to be interpreted and redirect our request by rails router), `method(`type of request), and `data`(formatted into JSON) according to RESTful convention.
+  1. Before dispatching an action to update our Redux store we make an `AJAX` request passing in an object containing a `url`(where to send the request to be interpreted and redirect our request by rails router), `method(`type of request), and `data`(formatted into JSON) according to `RESTful` convention and `RESTful` routes.

   <br>